-ASCE affirmed what the National Academy of Engineering had also concluded, back in 2005:
+ASCE affirmed what the National Academy of Engineering had also concluded:

 The exploding body of science and engineering knowledge